 - CONSENT- discussing fully with the family the referral and Fraser Guidance checklist

 There are noticeable common themes that result in referrals being declined so don’t fall into these traps:

-- Not meeting the thresholds – please make sure you have used the Threshold document to assess if this is an appropriate referral – it may require a single agency referral i.e. CAMHs, Youth Service.
+- Not meeting the thresholds – please make sure you have used the Continuum of Need Incorporating Threshold Guidance to assess if this is an appropriate referral – it may require a single agency referral i.e. CAMHs, Youth Service.

 - Not enough information– many referrals have very brief information so decisions can’t be made.